mousrij/devops-bootcamp-08-jenkins/Notes.md

 *****

 <details>
-<summary>Video: 16 - Dynamically Increment Application Version in Jenkins Pipeline</summary>
+<summary>Video: 16 - Dynamically Increment Application Version in Jenkins Pipeline (Part 1)</summary>
 <br />

 ### How to increment the version locally using Maven